sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

       The greet() method completed and its frame was removed from the stack.
       Control returned to the main method and since there was nothing else to do on line 12, the program moves forward to line 13 as depicted in the method frame ``main:13``.
+The program will execute the remaining lines of code in the main method and then terminate.

       .. figure:: Figures/greet4.png